jweigend/concepts-of-programming-languages/docs/exercises/Exercise9.md

 https://github.com/hashicorp/raft

 Answer the following questions:
-- How do the implementations differ from the origial specification?
+- How do the implementations differ from the original specification?
 - How do these implementations use Go channels and locks?